judyobrienie/fh-messaging/.github/pull_request_template.md

 ## Checklist:

 - [ ] Code has been tested locally by PR requester
-- [ ] Changes have been successfully verified by another team member
+- [ ] Changes have been successfully verified by another team member.